GCash SMS Verification 2026: Philippines Digital Wallet Sign-up Decoded

 Why GCash requires phone verification

-- BSP CDD (Customer Due Diligence) requirement — phone OTP is one of the regulator-acceptable "non-face-to-face onboarding" measures
+- BSP customer due diligence — the phone OTP is one of the regulator-accepted non-face-to-face onboarding measures.

-- AMLA covered-person obligation — anti-money-laundering monitoring needs a persistent identifier
+- AMLA obligation — anti-money-laundering monitoring needs a persistent identifier.

-- Anti-fraud anchor — phone is the most persistent signal in Mynt's fraud model
+- Anti-fraud anchor — the phone is the most persistent signal in Mynt's fraud model.

 Related reading